-We believe that Mr. Crawford's business and leadership experiences, as well as his knowledge of the economic and political environment in the Company's service area, make him a valuable member of our Board.
+We believe that Mr. Boxley's public company board experience, deep understanding of mergers, acquisitions, and business development, his knowledge of local construction and economic development opportunities in the Company's service area, and extensive experience on our Board as well as his leadership as chair of the Audit Committee make him a valuable member of our Board.